Information for New Students

 New students will register for classes after continuing graduate students, so new students may find some courses have already filled.
 Therefore, we encourage students to register as soon as possible.
 Students are not required to meet with an advisor prior to registering.

-Fall 2024 Orientation
+Fall 2025 Orientation

-SIS will host a required Orientation for new graduate students on Saturday, August 24.
+SIS will host a required Orientation for new graduate students on Saturday, August 23

 Explore Opportunities

 As you wait for first semester to begin, check out the exciting opportunities you will have during your time here at SIS.
-Consider expriential education options such as studying abroad, choosing a practicum as a potential capstone option in your second year, and completing rigorous skills institutes throughout your program of study.
+Consider experiential education options such as studying abroad, choosing a practicum as a potential capstone option in your second year, and completing rigorous skills institutes throughout your program of study.

-First Semester Course Suggestions - Fall 2024
+First Semester Course Suggestions - Spring 2025

-Full-time graduate students usually take 9 credit hours per semester, typically three, 3-credit courses.
+Full-time graduate students usually take 9 credit hours per semester; typically, three, 3-credit courses.

 Part-time graduate students (including those working full-time) usually take 6 credit hours per semester.